 The stoma can measure from 1 to 1 1/2 inches around.
 Unlike your anus, the stoma has no sphincter muscle (the muscles that control bowel movements), so most people cannot control the exit of waste.
 You will need to wear a pouch (ostomy collecting device) at all times to collect the waste flow.

 Stomas can be permanent or temporary.
 A temporary stoma may be made when a diseased section of bowel is removed, rejoined, and needs time to heal.
 Once the reconnection site (anastomosis) has healed, the stoma can be removed.
 If the anus and rectum have been removed, the stoma must be permanent.

 What Happens During Fecal Diversion Surgery?

 The term "laparoscopic" refers to a type of surgery called laparoscopy.
 Laparoscopy allows the surgeon to perform the procedure through very small, "keyhole" incisions in the abdomen.
-A laparoscope, a small, telescope-like instrument, is placed through an incision near the bellybutton.
+A laparoscope, a small lighted tube with an attached camera, is placed through an incision that may be near the bellybutton.
 Images taken by the laparoscope will be projected onto video monitors placed near the operating table.